mingyuansung/mingyuansung.github.io/_posts/2018-01-01-EDEN and ECHO in D4M.md

 docker volume create mysql-data docker volume create mongodb-data
 ```
-* After installation, MySQL and MongoDB will be local.
+* After EDEN installation, MySQL and MongoDB will be local.
 So you can not have other local DB installation

 ##EDEN installation Guide